-This species is usually found in small populations in areas of good quality Heathy Woodland.
-The species is listed as Threatened (Endangered) under Victoria’s Flora and Fauna Guarantee Act 1988.
+This species is usually found in small populations in areas of good quality, heathy woodland.
+It’s listed as Threatened (Endangered) under Victoria’s Flora and Fauna Guarantee Act 1988.

 What’s Bush Heritage doing?

 What’s more, we’re actively involved in some very careful orchid reintroductions (plantings) to augment the naturally occurring populations.
-This program is funded by the Victorian Government and delivered by Julie Radford of Amaryllis Environmental.
+This program was funded by the Victorian Government and delivered by ecologist Julie Radford.

-Recent plantings of the Stuart Mill Spider-orchid on JC Griffin Reserve occurred between 2014 and 2016.
-Over this three-year period a total of 124 individuals were reintroduced, with a survival rate above 50%.
-Monitoring conducted by Amaryllis Environmental in 2016 revealed that not only have more than 70 individuals survived the re-introduction but that after only two years 20% of these will flower – a surprisingly high proportion.
-This contributes to one of the largest orchid reintroduction programs occurring in the world.
+Plantings of the Stuart Mill Spider-orchid on JC Griffin Reserve occurred between 2014 and 2016.
+Over this three-year period a total of 142 individuals were reintroduced, with a survival rate above 70%.

-Also of note is a recent trial reintroduction of the Robust Greenhood into Nardoo Hills, also conducted by Amaryllis Environmental with help from the Australasian Native Orchid Society, funded collaboratively through State and Federal programs.
+Also of note is a recent trial reintroduction of the Robust Greenhood into Nardoo Hills, with help from the Australasian Native Orchid Society, funded collaboratively through State and Federal programs.